 We will now introduce the spectral stability assumption that we impose on our SDSP $\dsp$.
 It can be separated in two parts. \begin{hypo} The operator $\Lcc$ has no eigenvalue of modulus equal or larger than $1$ other than $1$. \end{hypo} Combining Hypothesis \ref{H:spec} with Proposition \ref{prop:SpectreEssentielLcc}, we can then conclude that the set $\overline{\U}\backslash\lc1\rc$ is included in the resolvent set of $\Lcc$.

 The second part of the spectral stability assumption and the last hypothesis we will introduce on the spectrum of the operator $\Lcc$ has to do with the so-called Evans function $\mathrm{Ev}$ defined later on in the article by \eqref{def:Ev}.
 This is a complex holomorphic function defined in a neighborhood of $1$ that vanishes at the eigenvalues of $\Lcc$.
-The Evans function plays more or less the role of a characteristic polynomial for the operator $\Lcc$.
+The Evans function plays the role of a characteristic polynomial for the operator $\Lcc$.

 We will show that under the previous hypotheses, $1$ is an eigenvalue of the operator $\Lcc$ and thus that the Evans function $\mathrm{Ev}$ vanishes at $1$.
-This is the consequence of the existence of a continuous one-parameter family of SDSPs associated with the one we are studying.
-In continuous and semi-discrete settings as in \cite{ZH,BeckHupkesSandstedeZumbrun}, there is an underlying regular profile that describes the continuous one-parameter family of traveling waves studied in those papers sd translations of said profile.
-The derivative of the regular profile belongs to the kernel of the linearized operator in these settings.
-In our present fully discrete setting, existence of such a regular underlying profile that describes the different SDSPs on one-parameter family has translations of each other is not clear.
+This is the consequence of the existence of a differentiable one-parameter family of SDSPs associated with the one we are studying.
+In continuous and semi-discrete settings as in \cite{ZH,BeckHupkesSandstedeZumbrun}, there is an underlying regular profile that describes the differentiable one-parameter family of traveling waves studied in those papers as translations of said profile.
+The one-parameter family then corresponds to an invariance by translation.
+The derivative of the regular profile then belongs to the kernel of the linearized operator in these settings.
+In our present fully discrete setting, the existence of such a regular underlying profile that describes the different SDSPs of the one-parameter family is not clear.

-Here, we will make a stronger hypothesis on the behavior of the Evans function at $1$. \begin{hypo} We have that $1$ is a simple zero of the Evans function, i.e.
+Here, we will make a strong hypothesis on the behavior of the Evans function at $1$. \begin{hypo} We have that $1$ is a simple zero of the Evans function $\mathrm{Ev}$ defined below by \eqref{def:Ev}, i.e.